stjude-rust-labs/sprocket-action/README.md

 ### Disabling implicit config loading

-You can set `skip-config-search: true` to enable the '--skip-config-search' Sprocket option, which disables the normal configuration search.
-This can be used with 'explicit-config-path' to load only the specified configuration file.
+You can set `skip-config-search: true` to enable the `--skip-config-search` Sprocket option, which disables the normal configuration search.
+This can be used with `explicit-config-path` to load only the specified configuration file.

 ### Setting an explicit config path